tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 This option specifies the primary spell checking mode.

-- When set to true, the [`spellcheck` toolbar button](#toolbarbuttons) will open a dialog that will step the user through each potential spelling error in the document.
+- When set to `true`, the [`spellcheck` toolbar button](#toolbarbuttons) will open a dialog that will step the user through each potential spelling error in the document.
 - When set to `false`, the [`spellcheck` toolbar button](#toolbarbuttons) will enable or disable as-you-type spell checking and the [`spellcheckdialog` toolbar button](#toolbarbuttons) will open the spell checker dialog.

 **Type:** `Boolean`